eosnetworkfoundation/eos-evm-contract/product/design_doc/read_incentive_system.md

 Figure 2: Design with some storage service

+Reliability and Performance:

+This module should be designed with enough concerns regarding reliablity and performance.
+- Proxy needs high availability design
+- Access log needs backup

 ### Upstream helper

 The helper that read the contract for staking info and translate it to nginx upstream info.